 The style’s signature lies in the curl pattern, volume, and flirtatious pieces that frame the face.
 Farrah Fawcett's feathered cut became a hallmark of the '70s, forever memorializing the decade, which then spun off into subsequent '80s and '90s versions.
 Fawcett personally credits legendary French stylist José Eber with first feathering her hair (though several other stylists have since claimed they were the ones to debut the cut).

 The feathered hair craze has been compared to Jennifer Aniston's viral "Rachel" cut—a seemingly casual but also striking hairstyle made popular by actresses with girl-next-door appeal.
 Really, much of the Farrah cut's charm is its movement.
 As Mischa points out, this style is intended to flow, whether on a disco dance floor, skating down the pier, or just walking the city streets.
 It's casual and vaguely athletic but undeniably pretty.
-After more than a year of frantic pre-Zoom dry shampoos and homebody ponytails, the freedom of literally letting our hair down is just what we need.
+After frantic pre-Zoom dry shampoos and homebody ponytails, the freedom of literally letting our hair down is just what we need.

 In a welcome role reversal, it looks like celebrities are now taking many of their style cues from Internet trends instead of the other way around.
 As "The Farrah" takes off, we’ve seen the style on everyone from Ciara and Saweetie to Hailee Steinfeld and Lizzo.
-The hashtag #farrahfawcetthair has nearly 15,000 uploads to Instagram, countless Twitter mentions, and a staggering number of TikTok videos.
+The hashtag #farrahfawcetthair has over 18,000 uploads to Instagram, countless Twitter mentions, and a staggering number of TikTok videos.
 This trend is quickly approaching critical mass—in other words, there’s never been a better time to try it out for yourself.

 Much of the attention on this style is thanks to TikTok user @Groovy_Mal who uploaded her highly duet-able curl transformation last year.
 Almost immediately, scores of other uses with all hair types, colors, and lengths started trying her tutorial, uploading their results next to hers.
 Much of the trend's popularity is due to just how easy it actually is to pull off.
 According to Mischa, the only real prerequisite for the Farrah is a compatible cut.